henry861010/311551136-bdaf-lab4/README.md

 ## 1. set the enviroment
 going to the folder of the program and running the following instructions in the shell:
 * 1. create the package.json file: `npm init`
-  2. install hardhat pachage: 'npm install hardhat --save-dev'
+* 2. install hardhat pachage: `npm install hardhat --save-dev`
 * 3. install or upgrade the package: `npm install`
 * 4. add the following enviroment variable into `.env` file:
       1. API_URL = [YOUR_API_URL]
       2. API_KEY = [YOUR_API_KEY]